cnlog/ImeStudy/FAQ.md

 A normal Japanese keyboard cannot type the Kanji characters directly.
 The Japanese user inputs the Hiragana text (or Romaji-converted text) into IME and converts into Kanji or something text by the IME.

 There is Romaji input mode and Kana input mode.
 These modes are exclusive.
-You can toggle these modes by `Alt`+`Kana` key.
+You can toggle these modes by `Alt+Kana` key.
 In Romaji input mode, typing Alphabet key makes translation from English Alphabet to Kana.
 In Kana input mode, typing actual Hiragana key makes Hiragana character input.

-To begin Japanese text, press `Alt`+`VK_KANJI` (or simply `VK_KANJI` in new Windows).
+To begin Japanese text, press `Alt+VK_KANJI` (or simply `VK_KANJI` in new Windows).
+It enables Zenkaku mode and "あ" will be displayed on Taskbar or IME bar.
-It enables Zenkaku mode.
-Pressing `Alt`+`VK_KANJI` again, it disables Zenkaku mode.
+Pressing `Alt+VK_KANJI` again, it disables Zenkaku mode and "A" will be displayed on Taskbar or IME bar (Hankaku mode).

 In Zenkaku mode, the Zenkaku characters that the user typed is displayed with underlined text (indeterminated composition text).
 Then `Space` key or `VK_CONVERT` key makes Kana-Kanji conversion of that text.
 The conversion candidates will be displayed with highlighted text.
 Pressing `Space` or `VK_CONVERT` key again makes next conversion (it might show the list of the candidates).
-Pressing `Enter` key commits the conversion text and that the selected candidate text will be actually entered text box.
+Pressing `Enter` key commits the conversion text and that the selected candidate text will be actually entered the text box.
 `Esc` key in Zenkaku mode makes cancellation of conversion.

 ## How to input Chinese text?